pburkholder/decksets/2018-04-cf-summit/text.md

 ^What this gets us for our tenants is a sign lift of their compliance load.

 ^August 2016: Began our review with the JAB teams.
 23 weeks from JAB kickoff to signed P-ATO, including 8 weeks for technical/operational improvements and 15 weeks for JAB review.
+470 pp, fortnightly meetings, monthly conmons, annual reassessment.

 ---